A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Introduction

 \section{Introduction}

 Environmental protection and effective resource management play an essential role in today's world.
 One way to make an effective contribution is to improve large-scale industrial applications.
 Significant for a large part of these industrial applications is the processing of densely packed and moving granular material.
 However, due to the dense particle packing, it is quite difficult to get comprehensive bulk internal information about the particle motion in such a system experimentally.
-Therefore, a cost-effective positron emission tomography (PET) like detector system is under construction, which allows to study particle movement via positron emission particle tracking (PEPT).
-A comprehensive overview of the underlying physics, already existing PEPT systems, tracking algorithms, and radiolabelling techniques, as well as simulations and applications of PEPT systems, can be found in the work of \citet{PEPTReview}.
+Therefore, a cost-effective positron emission tomography (PET) like detector system is under construction that allows for the study of particle movement via positron emission particle tracking (PEPT).
+In PEPT, a positron-emitting radioisotope is placed within the vessel under investigation.
+Due to the short mean free path of the emitted positrons (0.53\,mm on average, \cite{positronRangeNa-22}), they rapidly annihilate with electrons of the surrounding matter to a pair of 511\,keV back-to-back gamma rays.
+The point of origin of the two gamma rays can then be calculated since it must lie on a straight line connecting the two detection points (antiparallel emission).
+A comprehensive overview of the underlying physics, already existing PEPT systems, tracking algorithms, and radiolabeling techniques, as well as simulations and applications of PEPT systems, can be found in the work of \citet{PEPTReview}.
 In the scope of this work, the position of the tracer particle will be determined by calculating the time-of-flight (TOF) differences of the back-to-back gamma-ray pairs produced by positron-electron annihilation.

 Since its development at the University of Birmingham \citep{PEPTDevelopment1,PEPTDevelopment2}, PEPT has been widely used in the context of process engineering.
 However, most detector systems used for these studies (such as the ADAC at the University of Birmingham) are based on expensive crystal scintillators \citep{PEPTReview}.
-Therefore, less expensive plastic scintillators are used instead of crystals, reducing the overall costs by a factor of 80.
-The switch from crystals to plastics is not always possible because plastics provide a lower light yield (typically 25-30\% of NaI, \cite{SaintGobainSzintillator}), resulting in a lower energy resolution, and the recorded energy spectra have no photopeak.
-Hence, scattered gamma rays cannot be detected from the spectrum.
-The main focus of the upcoming measurements with the proposed detector system is good solid angle coverage and fast time resolution so that these drawbacks can be accepted and mostly compensated for in software.
+Therefore, this work provides details of a new, less expensive detector system consisting of plastic scintillators instead of crystals.